The Ultimate Bed Sheets Buying Guide: Bed Linen Materials & Weaves To Buy

 Step 4: Personal Preferences

-Choosing your ideal bed linen boils down to individual preferences and whether they are a good fit for you and your lifestyle.
+Choosing your ideal bed sheets boils down to individual preferences and whether they are a good fit for you and your lifestyle.
 The most expensive and luxurious bed sheets may not be the best option for you, if they do not work for your lifestyle.
 Here is our humble attempt at categorising your personal preferences:

 - Type of Sleeper and Climate.
-If you are someone who is prone to sweating in your sleep and struggles to find sheets to keep you cool throughout the night, or someone living in a warm climate, looking for materials that are moisture wicking and temperature regulating would be very important.
+If you are someone who is prone to sweating in your sleep and struggles to find bedsheets to keep you cool throughout the night, or someone living in a warm climate, looking for materials that are moisture wicking and temperature regulating would be very important.

 - Sensitive skin.
 Believe it or not, one of the biggest triggers of acne is the type of sheets you are sleeping on, especially spending approximately 8 hours a night lying in your sheets.
 As you sleep, your body expels heat which activates your sweat glands.
 This encourages the production of more sebum which leads to acne breakouts or itching on the skin.
 Eczema, psoriasis, rosacea are also common skin conditions.
 Bed sheet materials that are smooth, breathable and hypoallergenic will greatly help in reducing skin irritation and sensitivity